Strength of a Woman (album): Critical reception

 Strength of a Woman received generally positive reviews from music critics.
 On Metacritic, which assigns a normalized rating out of 100 to reviews from critics, the album received an average score of 74, based on seven reviews.
 Jon Caramanica of The New York Times gave the album a positive review, stating that, "the album moves like a forest fire: ruthless, wide-ranging, and blunt."
 Matt Bauer of Exclaim! praised the lyrics, and called it Blige's best work in over a decade, but criticizing songs such as "Glow Up", and "Smile".
 In a positive review, Julianne Shepherd of Pitchfork considered the album a relief from Blige's previous album, The London Sessions, along with Blige sticking to what makes her unique.
+Chuck Arnold from Entertainment Weekly felt that the album was "missing a killer cut or two; the empowering title track is the closest thing to a classic MJB anthem [...]
+The tone is more muted and melancholy than you might expect from a scorned Blige."

 In a positive review, Andy Kellman of AllMusic gave the album 3.5 stars, calling some of the songs clichéd, however, praising the anthems on the album.
+Alluding to theme of the album, Kylie Eustice from HipHopDX wrote: "Pain is practically synonymous with art, so it’s not surprising Blige has delivered another round of raw, gritty and emotionally transparent songwriting."
+Clash editor Ammar Kalia felt that "running at 16 full-length tracks, Strength of a Woman can seem overindulgent.
+Songs that are enjoyable in isolation, or as a smaller subset, become either repetitive or forgettable in the context of the whole."
 Kate Hutchinson of The Guardian gave a mixed review of the album, criticizing the song "Glow Up", calling it too similar to other artists such as Rihanna, and Beyoncé.
 Despite these complaints, she praised the anthems included on the album.
 In another mixed review, Andy Gill of The Independent found the album using a generic R&B theme, however, stating that some songs included on the album are able to do it well, such as "Set Me Free".

 Commercial performance

 Strength of a Woman debuted at number three on the US Billboard 200 on the issue dated ending May 20, 2017, with 78,000 album-equivalent units, (including 72,000 standard copies) in its first week.
 It became Blige's highest-charting album since 2009's Stronger with Each Tear, her tenth top five entry, and thirteenth top ten album on the chart.
 The album marked a significant spike of sales for the singer, whose previous release The London Sessions (2014) had opened at number nine, with first week sales of 55,000 copies.
-The album also debuted at number two on the US Top R&B/Hip-Hop Albums chart and number one on the Top R&B Albums charts, respectively.
+Strength of a Woman also debuted at number two on the US Top R&B/Hip-Hop Albums chart and number one on the Top R&B Albums charts, respectively.
+By August 2017, it had sold 165,000 copies in the US.